 Emergency eye care

-These important tests determine how good your eyesight is and whether you require corrective lenses.
+These tests determine how good your eyesight is and whether you require corrective lenses.
 This information helps us determine what kind of treatment best fits your needs.
 Please keep in mind that vision screenings, like those done at driver's licence registries and by your family doctor, should not take the place of an in-depth eye exam.
-These short screenings usually only test for blurred vision, muscle coordination and common diseases.
-A comprehensive eye exam is performed by an eye-care specialist and looks into every aspect of your vision.
+Those short screenings usually only test for blurred vision, muscle coordination and common diseases.
+A comprehensive eye exam with an optometrist investigates every aspect of your eyes’ health.

 As you get older, it’s best not to skip your annual eye exams.
 Certain eye diseases and disorders only develop as you get older.
 Eye exams also provide valuable signals to your doctor about the state of your overall health.
-Eye exams have been shown to reveal the subtle early symptoms of mental illnesses, brain tumours, aneurysms, diabetes, multiple sclerosis, high blood pressure, and Vitamin A deficiencies.
+Eye exams reveal the subtle early symptoms of mental illnesses, brain tumours, aneurysms, diabetes, multiple sclerosis, high blood pressure, and Vitamin A deficiencies.

-At Langley Optometry Clinic, we’ve been treating Surrey and Langley area patients for more than 30 years.
-Our optometrists treat a wide range of eye ailments from allergic reactions to inflammations to infections.
-For more serious eyesight problems, we can provide post-operative care.
+At Langley Optometry Clinic, we’ve been treating Surrey and Langley-based patients for more than 30 years.
+Our optometrists treat a wide range of eye ailments, from allergic reactions to inflammations to infections.
+For more severe eyesight problems, we can provide post-operative care.
 We also offer the following products: